Permanent (mathematics): Computation

 It may be rewritten in terms of the matrix entries as follows:

 The permanent is believed to be more difficult to compute than the determinant.
 While the determinant can be computed in polynomial time by Gaussian elimination, Gaussian elimination cannot be used to compute the permanent.
 Moreover, computing the permanent of a (0,1)-matrix is #P-complete.
 Thus, if the permanent can be computed in polynomial time by any method, then FP = #P, which is an even stronger statement than P = NP.
 When the entries of A are nonnegative, however, the permanent can be computed approximately in probabilistic polynomial time, up to an error of $\varepsilon M$, where $M$ is the value of the permanent and $\varepsilon > 0$ is arbitrary.
-The permanent of a certain set of positive semidefinite matrices can also be approximated in probabilistic polynomial time: the best achievable error of this approximation is $\varepsilon\sqrt{M}$ ($M$ is again the value of the permanent).
+The permanent of a certain set of positive semidefinite matrices is NP-hard to approximate within any subexponential factor.
+If further conditions on the spectrum are imposed, the permanent can be approximated in probabilistic polynomial time: the best achievable error of this approximation is $\varepsilon\sqrt{M}$ ($M$ is again the value of the permanent).
+The hardness in these instances is closely linked with difficulty of simulating boson sampling experiments.